-Tonight, on Holy Thursday, is the first night of the Paschal Triduum.
+Holy Thursday is the first night of the Paschal Triduum.
 Tonight the Catholic Church celebrates the Evening Mass of the Lord’s Supper.
-In the Catholic tradition this is an especially prominent day, not just because we continue these days of Holy Week which began on Palm Sunday and will culminate on Easter Sunday.
-But also because Holy Thursday marks the end of the Lenten season and on this day – of all days and especially tonight – the Church celebrates the three great pillars instituted by Jesus Christ at the Last Supper: the priesthood, the Holy Sacrifice of the Mass, and the Holy Eucharist.
+In the Catholic tradition this is an especially prominent day, not just because we continue these days of Holy Week which began on Palm Sunday and will culminate on Easter Sunday, but also because Holy Thursday marks the end of the Lenten season and on this day – of all days and especially tonight – the Church celebrates the three great pillars instituted by Jesus Christ at the Last Supper: The priesthood, the Holy Sacrifice of the Mass, and the Holy Eucharist.

 Eucharist is from the Greek (ευχαριστώ) for “to give thanks” or “thanksgiving”.
 The Catholic Church proclaims the Eucharist is the “source and summit of the Christian life.”
 Many of the great saints in our Catholic tradition were martyred for their refusal to deny this truth that Jesus is truly and substantially present at the altar at every Mass under the lowly appearance of bread and wine, which has been consecrated by the priest who is acting in persona Christi.

 Today we explore some of the early Church Fathers sayings about the Eucharist.
-Many of our mainline Protestant brothers and sisters, who know their history, will agree who these early Church Fathers were.
+Many of our mainline Protestant brothers and sisters who know their history will also recognize the names we present here, and for who these early Church Fathers are.